 Please call the Library at 845-236-7272 and leave a message for us.
-Staff is working remotely to answer any questions our patrons may have.
-Questions can also be emailed to us at email@example.com.
+Staff is working both remotely and within our building to answer any questions our patrons may have.
+Questions can also be emailed to us at firstname.lastname@example.org.
 We may not be able to answer you right away, but we will get back to you as soon as we can.

 Do you offer any digital resources?

 Yes.
 With your Library card you have free access to hundreds of movies, TV shows, music, e-books, e-magazines, and audiobooks.
 Highlights include Universal Class for a variety of online learning and tutorials, Tumblebooks for animated talking books for kids, Acorn TV for British TV shows, and Hoopla for no-wait e-books and audiobooks.
 Cardholders can also learn a new language through Mango Languages.
 Visit our download/stream page or the online resources page for all the details.